Suggester/Documentation/trello/events/denied-suggestions.md

-# Trello Integration Configuration: When a new suggestion is denied (action)
+# Trello Integration Configuration Example: When a suggestion is denied

 ### What is it for?
 This subsetting allows you to define if denied suggestions will be removed from the board